okohll/abdocs/content/docs/views/joins/_index.md

 So joins upwards are the more common case, but joins downward can be useful for particular purposes.

 ## Complex joins
-As above, agileBase automatically suggests joins to data that's related to the current view's parent table as well as any of the tables already joined to.
+As above, Agilebase automatically suggests joins to data that's related to the current view's parent table as well as any of the tables already joined to.
 It uses [relation fields]({{<relref "/docs/fields/field-types/basic-field-types#relation">}}) to see what's related.

 However, sometimes you may want to join to a table or view that's not automatically suggested.
 These examples may become increasingly 'niche' but they are a useful reference for similar situations you may come across.